-Dana supports runtime exceptions, but implements them as advisory.
+Dana supports runtime exceptions, but implements them as a debugging tool.
 Exceptions in Dana cannot be caught or otherwise detected to have happened at runtime, and never result in system termination.
 Instead, exceptions are inherently contained to the function in which they occur, causing that particular function to abort and return the default value of its return type (0 for int, 0.0 for dec, false for bool, null for arrays, objects and data types, etc.).

 Exceptions in Dana are thrown as follows: